top of page

 Acupuncture uses the same needles and potentially some of the same points… however it is based on a whole-body system that has been fine-tuned over thousands of years.
 Practitioners undergo extensive training, of not only traditional medicine but also anatomy, physiology, pathophysiology, neuroscience, research and statistics, biology, chemistry, western medications, western medical conditions, and differential diagnoses.

 You can get it once, twice, even three times a week!
-I will provide you with a treatment plan outlining what treatment protocol will work best for your condition.
+Often, I'll start you off with weekly treatments and then space them out depending on your condition.
+I will provide you with a treatment plan outlining what treatment protocol will work best for you.

 Not immediately before, but yes!
 Because treatments are inviting change in the body, they need energy present to work with.
 Treatments on an empty gurgling stomach can also sometimes cause slight dizziness.